lukaswittmann/moist/docs/models/index.rst

 Composition and Lifecycle
 -------------------------

-The current ``general_solvation_model`` owns one authoritative cavity and an ordered list of components:
+The current ``solvation_model_general`` owns one authoritative cavity and an ordered list of components:

 1. Construct the model from a cavity and add all components before the first update.
 2. ``update`` refreshes the cavity first, then every component.